Bayesian Smooth-Fit Extrapolation of the $^{12}\mathrm{C}+{}^{12}\mathrm{C}$ Astrophysical $S$ Factor: Global Posterior Construction

+with a conservative uncertainty assignment.
+Working in log space stabilizes the global fit and reduces the dynamic range of the data.
+The final posterior is then transformed back to linear \(S^{*}(E)\) space for physical interpretation and for reaction-rate calculations.

-The adoption of a minimum uncertainty $\sigma_y$ ensures that no single dataset or localized structure can dominate the global fit.
-This prescription stabilizes the extraction of the smooth background trend of $\log_{10}S^{*}(E)$ while preserving the overall experimental information carried by the combined dataset.
+This procedure reduces the risk that one dense subset of points or one localized structure dominates the global trend.
+Consequently, the inferred posterior reflects the common smooth component supported by the adopted dataset, while still retaining the overall experimental information carried by the individual measurements.